Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Treatment for Patients in Shock or With Heart Failure

-Severely ill patients, particularly those with heart failure or who are in cardiogenic shock, will be monitored closely and stabilized.
+Severely ill people, particularly those with heart failure or who are in cardiogenic shock, will be monitored closely and stabilized.
 Oxygen is administered, and fluids are given or replaced when it is appropriate to either increase or reduce blood pressure.
-Such patients may be given dopamine, dobutamine, or other powerful medications (or a combination).
-Other treatments depend on the specific condition.
+Such people may be given dopamine, dobutamine, or other powerful medications (or a combination).
+Other treatments such as mechanical assist devices (heart pumps) depend on the specific condition.

-Intravenous furosemide may be administered to remove excess fluid from the lungs and other areas.
-Patients may also be given nitrates, and ACE inhibitors, unless they have a severe drop in blood pressure or other conditions that preclude them.
+Intravenous furosemide or another diuretic may be administered to remove excess fluid from the lungs and other areas.
+People may also be given nitrates and ACE inhibitors, unless they have a severe drop in blood pressure or other conditions that preclude them.
 Clot-busting drugs or angioplasty may be appropriate.

 Treatment of ArrhythmiasAn